- 1 The Understanding of Believers before 381 AD

 Masculine pronouns distinguished God as the Spirit of YHVH

-In the Old Testament, the Spirit of Christ was called the Spirit of ELOHIM.
-The Spirit of ELOHIM was always described using feminine pronouns and adjectives.
+In the Old Testament, the Spirit of Christ was always described using feminine pronouns and adjectives.

 Job 33:4, reads “the Spirit of EL, SHE-made-me.”

-But, God Himself, was always called the Spirit of YHVH, and was only described with masculine adjectives and pronouns.
+But God was always called the Spirit of YHVH, and was only described with masculine adjectives and pronouns.

 2 Samuel 23:2 reads: